HTenkanen/htenkanen.github.io/_pages/about.md

 ### Projects

 Me and my colleagues are working on various research and educational projects.
-You can read more about them from [**projects**](https://htenkanen.org/projects/) -page.
+You can read more about them from [projects -sections](https://htenkanen.org/projects/).

 ### Contact